ensime/scala-debugger/docs/src/api/advanced-topics/what-is-the-profile-system.md

 ![Scala 2.10 Profile Example][scala-210-profile-example]

-Like the pure profile, the Scala 2.10 profile supports caching requests that use the same arguments.
+Like the Java profile, the Scala 2.10 profile supports caching requests that use the same arguments.
 This allows you to refer to the stream for an existing request.